John D. UptonOctober 15, 2001

 Let's look at some other more specific examples of this phenomenon.
 In the examples that follow, we will look at a series of simulated Ronchi patterns for grating placements of -0.192", -0.055", 0.082", 0.219", 0.356", and 0.493" from the center of curvature of the central zone.
 Negative grating offsets indicate placement inside the radius of curvature while positive values indicate placement beyond the radius of curvature.
 The simulated mirror is a rather ordinary 8" F/7.

-1. A perfect sphere (Figure 5 far left): (All zones have the same radius of curvature.)
+Example 1: A perfect sphere (Figure 5 on the left): (All zones have the same radius of curvature.)

 At every point you place the grating (whether inside or outside the radius of curvature), it is always equidistant from every zone's center of curvature, so the bands don't bend at all as you visually scan up the mirror from center to the top edge.
 All the Ronchi bands are straight.

-2. A perfect parabola (Figure 6 left): (The edge has a longer radius of curvature than the center.)
+Example 2: A perfect parabola (Figure 6 right): (The edge has a longer radius of curvature than the center.)

 Well inside of the radius of curvature, the grating is closer to the center's center of curvature than the edge's.
 In this case, the bands bend towards the vertical center line of the mirror as they approach the top edge.
 Well outside the radius of curvature, the grating is closer to the edge's center of curvature than the center's, so the bands bend away from the vertical center line of the mirror.